GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a final year Computer Science student at Royal Holloway, currently looking for a graduate role.
+I'm a Computer Science graduate from Royal Holloway, currently working as in Infrastructure Assistant at GSA Capital in London.

 As part of my degree, I completed a Year in Industry placement as a Junior Software Engineer, for Cudo, in Bournemouth.

 While at Cudo I mostly worked on their Node.js API, but did quite a lot of frontend work in Vue too.
 I also helped develop their first Go based microservice — Go is now probably my favourite language.